square/leakcanary/docs/fundamentals-fixing-a-memory-leak.md

 ```

 Let's pretend that we don't know about this bad code.
-We just joined a new company that has an existing Android app, we set up LeakCanary, and soon enough tit produces a leak trace that looks like this:
+We just joined a new company that has an existing Android app, we set up LeakCanary, and soon enough it produces a leak trace that looks like this:

 ```
 ┬───